almic/zombie-game/README.md

 - [ ] Add investigate goal.
       Will respond to senses, face directions, increase/ decrease responsiveness value, simple travel actions
+      - [X] Interest threshold on goals
+      - [ ] Have zombie move forward only, with small angle freedom, and rely on turning to travel in the intended direction
+      - [ ] Have zombie turn action rotation, it will save the delta and apply the rotation over time on top of any other current rotations
+      - [ ]
 - [ ] Add hearing sense
       - [ ] Connect to chase target goal, use hearing information if more recent than last seen velocity